vmuljo/gymsoul/README.md

 Create DONE
 Read DONE
 Update (TO DO)
-Delete (TO DO)
+Delete (TO DO) (technically have when we delete the holding table)

 TO DOs:
 - Update and Delete to delete exercises and workouts from data base (must update all other tables with it too)
-- Do workout page to add the cards and update the logged workout modal
 - Project summary
-- Log in/out SESSION stuff
+- Log in/out SESSION pages n stuff
-- Create account stuff
+- Create account page

 What we (will) have for extras:
 - Sessions (soon)
 - Permission levels (users)
-- frontend backend ajax
-- many to many table relationship